miketout/VerusServicesSetup/TOR-Wallet.md

 The Hidden Service part of this guide (`listenonion=1` in the Verus daemon config) may not be necessary, but it will benefit the general availability of VerusCoin within the TOR network at no privacy expense on the users end.

 **Please, for your own safety, do not take this guide as the full and only truth.
 Do your own research.
 Think of this guide as a helper only.
 Explaining all possible TOR client setups clearly is beyond the scope of this guide.
-For example, DNS resolving isn't taken care of at all below!**
+For example, DNS resolving is only roughly mentioned below!**

 ## Prerequisites